 The Statute of Limitation varies from State to State and covers quite a long time period.
 For instance, in New Jersey you have 6 years from the date of last service or payment and that applies only to the filing of suit.
 If a medical provider has a bill and does not at any time consider the bill as delinquent they can pursue the debt beyond the 6 year limit so long as they don't attempt legal action.

-If you do not resolve the bill in a reasonable time period the debt may be listed with a credit bureau as an "OPEN COLLECTION ACCOUNT" and remain as part of your personal credit record for up to 7 years!
+If you do not resolve the bill and the debt meets the criteria to be reported to the credit bureau, the debt may be listed with a credit bureau when it is reporting eligible as an "OPEN COLLECTION ACCOUNT" and remain as part of your personal credit record for up to 7 years!

-exactly ruin, but it's certainly not a good thing.
+exactly ruin, but it is certainly not a good thing.
 An open collection

 account on your credit report will most likely cause a drop in credit score